gigawhitlocks/gigawhitlocks.github.io/_posts/2014-08-18-network-namespaces.md

 ping: unknown host google.com
 {% endhighlight %}

-While this might be OK for some setups, it wasn't OK for me, so after being unable to figure out how to get the process inside to see the outside world, I reached out to the Hacker School network and was aided by one [Andrew Mulholland](http://twitter.com/itwasntandy) who helped me find an appropriate IPTables rule to set up NAT, and that's the following:
+While this might be OK for some setups, it wasn't OK for me, so after being unable to figure out how to get the process inside to see the outside world, I reached out to the Hacker School network and was aided by one [Andrew Mulholland](http://twitter.com/itwasntandy) who helped me by creating an appropriate IPTables rule to set up NAT, and that's the following:

 {% highlight bash %}
 $ sudo iptables -t nat -A POSTROUTING -s 10.1.1.0/31 -d 0.0.0.0/0 -j MASQUERADE